US Sixth Army established in Brisbane

 The US Sixth Army was a field army of the United States Army that was established on January 20, 1943, during World War II.
 The Sixth Army was responsible for conducting military operations in the Pacific Theater of Operations, including the campaigns in New Guinea, the Philippines, and Okinawa.

-While in Brisbane, the Sixth Army was responsible for training and preparing troops for the upcoming campaigns in the Pacific.
-The city of Brisbane also served as a major logistical hub for the US military in the Pacific, with troops and supplies being transported through the city on their way to the front lines.
+While in Brisbane, the Sixth Army was responsible for training and preparing troops for the upcoming campaigns in the Southwest Pacific.
+The city of Brisbane also served as a major logistical hub for the US military in the Southwest Pacific, with troops and supplies being transported through the city on their way to the front lines.

-Overall, the US Sixth Army played a crucial role in the Allied victory in the Pacific Theater of Operations during World War II, and its establishment in Brisbane, Australia, was an important part of that effort.
+Overall, the US Sixth Army played a crucial role in the Allied victory in the Southwest Pacific Theater of Operations during World War II, and its establishment in Brisbane, Australia, was an important part of that effort.

 First commander US Sixth Army Lieutenant General Walter Krueger